-Cellulose, which is the most ubiquitous and abundant biopolymer on earth, possesses a linear chain of β -(1 \rightarrow 4)-glycosidic linked D-glucose units.
-This homo-polysaccharide serves as a crucial structural component in many life forms throughout the natural world.1 Despite its relative chemical simplicity, the physical and morphological structure of native cellulose in higher plants is complex and heterogeneous.^{2,3} Furthermore, cellulose chains are intimately associated with other polysaccharides and lignin in plant cell walls, resulting in even more complex morphologies.4 Recently, the self-assembly and hierarchical features of the cellulose molecule have attracted considerable interest in the field of biomaterials.^{5,6} The specific intra/intermolecular hydrogen bonds and stereoregular packing of cellulose chain assembly result in significant chemical resistance and poor solubility in commonly used solvents.7
+Cellulose, which is the most ubiquitous and abundant biopolymer on earth, possesses a linear chain of β-(1→4)-glycosidic linked D-glucose units.
+This homo-polysaccharide serves as a crucial structural component in many life forms throughout the natural world.1 Despite its relative chemical simplicity, the physical and morphological structure of native cellulose in higher plants is complex and heterogeneous.^{2,3} Furthermore, cellulose chains are intimately associated with other polysaccharides and lignin in plant cell walls, resulting in even more complex morphologies.4 Recently, the self-assembly and hierarchical features of the cellulose molecule have attracted considerable interest in the field of biomaterials.^{5,6} The specific intra/intermolecular hydrogen bonds and stereoregular packing of cellulose chain assembly result in significant chemical resistance and poor solubility in commonly used solvents.7 Hence, standard synthetic methods are unsuitable for producing the biopolymer.

-So far, in vitro syntheses of cellulose using cellulose synthase (EC 2.4.1.12) as a catalyst have been reported.8-13 These synthetic products from uridine diphosphate glucose always result in the formation of cellulose II, in which all the glycan chains adopt an anti-parallel arrangement.^{14,15} Cellulose II is normally obtained by mercerization of cellulose I,16 in which the cellulose chains adopt a parallel arrangement, or regeneration from cellulose I dissolved in solvent.
-The anomalous cellulose II has been also produced by microbes.^{16,17} Recently, the use of a glycosyl hydrolase as catalyst for the selective synthesis of complicated polysaccharides has become a hot topic in glycotechnology.18 The first in vitro synthesis of cellulose II.
-The polymerization reaction of β -cellobiosyl fluoride catalyzed by a mutant cellulase has also been investigated.20 As an alternative approach, the in vitro synthesis of cellulose I wirfield cellulase-catalyzed polymerization of β -cellobiosyl fluoride has also been reported.21 However, introduction of fluoride onto anomeric center of celluloses requires laborious synthetic process including protection and deprotection of the hydroxyl group.
+So far, in vitro syntheses of cellulose using cellulose synthase (EC 2.4.1.12) as a catalyst have been reported.
+R-13 These synthetic products from uridine diphosphate glucose always result in the formation of cellulose II, in which all the glycan chains adopt an anti-parallel arrangement.
+Cellulose II is normally obtained by mercerization of cellulose I, in which the cellulose chains adopt a parallel arrangement, or regeneration from cellulose I dissolved in solvent.
+The anomalous cellulose II has been also produced by microbes.
+Cellulose II, the use of a glycosyl hydrolase as catalyst for the selective synthesis of complicated polysaccharides has become a hot topic in glycotechnology.
+The first in vitro synthesis of cellulose was reported as an enzymatic polymerization using β -cellobiosyl fluoride as substrate in an acetonitrile/acetate system.
+This synthetic cellulose displayed the characteristic structure of cellulose II.
+The polymerization reaction of β -cellobiosyl fluoride catalyzed by a mutant cellulase has also been investigated.
+As an alternative approach, the in vitro synthesis of cellulose I by means of a partially purified cellulase-catalyzed polymerization of β -cellobiosyl fluoride has also been reported.
+However, introduction of fluoride onto anomeric center of cellobiose requires laborious synthetic process including protection and deprotection of the hydroxyl group.
 In contrast, the use of cellobiose or cellotriose as a substrate is attractive for the synthesis, because it is easy to obtain their oligomers by partial acid hydrolysis of cellulose.
-Egusa and co-workers have recently reported the enzymatic polymerization of cellobiose to longer-chain cellulose.^{22,23} This synthesis was successfully achieved by using a cellulase/surfactant complex in a non-aqueous medium.
-Hiraishi and co-workers prepared cellooligosaccharide with an average DP of 9 by cellodextrin phosphorylase and the product showed a cellulose II crystalline structure.24
+Egusa and co-workers have recently reported the enzymatic polymerization of cellobiose to longer-chain cellulose.
+This synthesis was successfully achieved by using a cellulase/surfactant complex in a non-aqueous medium.
+Hiraishi and co-workers prepared cellooligosaccharide with an average DP of 9 by cellodextrin phosphorylase and the product showed a cellulose II crystalline structure.
+An average DP of 9 by cellodextrin phosphorylase and the product showed a cellulose II crystalline structure.